stjudecloud/university/docs/visualization-community/library/splice-junctions-cohort/index.md

 ---
-title: Create a Splice-Junction Cohort
+title: Splice Junction
 ---

 # Description

-These code block examples can be used to generate a spilice junction from a cohort as seen in [Viscom](https://viz.stjude.cloud/zhou-lab/visualization/genomepaint-splice-junction-example~39).
+These code block examples can be used to generate a splice junction from a cohort as seen in [Viscom](https://viz.stjude.cloud/zhou-lab/visualization/genomepaint-splice-junction-example~39).

 Use: See splice junctions of a cohort